FlyHuman/lsg-course/partA.md

 ls -l
 ```

+* On your home directory, you have a directory called `lsg-course`, within it another three called partA,
-* List the content of the working directory where the exercises are located:
+partB and exras.
+List the content of the working directory where the exercises are located:

 ```sh
 ls -R lsg-course/